odoo/documentation/inventory/overview/start/setup.rst

 The Odoo Inventory application has an implementation guide that you should follow to configure it.
-It's a step-by-step manual with links to the different screens you will need.
+It's a step-by-step manual with links to the different screens you need.

-Once you have installed the **Inventory** application, you should click on the top-right progressbar to get access to the implementation guide.
+Once you have installed the **Inventory** application, click on the top-right progress bar to get access to the implementation guide.

 .. image:: media/setup01.png
    :align: center

-The implementation guide will help you through the following steps:
+The implementation guide helps you through the following steps:

 1. Setup your warehouse